🧱 MiningCore Setup Tutorial for Linux#

 }

-You should configure it to auto-start via a startup script.
+You should configure your pool to auto-start using a startup script.

 cd build